EVENTS

 Access and Agency: Welcoming the Disabled Community at Public Libraries

 From Sensory Storytimes to Disability Justice Book Clubs, libraries around the country push beyond the basics of ADA compliance to welcome disabled patrons at the library.
 But how do these libraries reach disabled library users and determine their information needs?
-Susan shares best practices and lessons-learned from these proactive library systems around the country.
-She also recommends a framework for developing library services that empower the disabled community to engage with the public library, crafted both from her research and from her lived experience as a disabled librarian and library-lover.
+In this webinar or conference talk, I share best practices and lessons-learned from proactive library systems around the country.
+I also recommend a framework for developing library services that empower the disabled community to engage with the public library, crafted both from my research and from my lived experience as a disabled librarian and library-lover.
 (60 min)

 Adult Writing Workshop